paul-rogers/drill/contrib/storage-http/README.md

-# Generic API Storage Plugin
+# Generic REST API Storage Plugin
 This plugin is intended to enable you to query APIs over HTTP/REST.
 At this point, the API reader will only accept JSON as input however in the future, it may be possible to add additional format readers to allow for APIs which return XML, CSV or other formats.

 Note:  This plugin should **NOT** be used for interacting with tools which have REST APIs such as Splunk or Solr.
 It will not be performant for those use cases.

 ## Configuration
-To configure the plugin, create a new storage plugin, and add the following configuration options:
+To configure the plugin, create a new storage plugin, and add the following configuration options which apply to ALL connections defined in this plugin:

 ```
 {
   "type": "http",
   "connection": "https://<your url here>/",
+  "cacheResults": true,
   "enabled": true
 }
 ```